prakashoms/prakashoms.github.io/_pages/about.md

 ### Technical skills:
 - Software: MATLAB, Aspen Plus, COMSOL
-- Programming language: C, Python
+- Programming language: Python

 ### Major courses:
-- Computational Methods in Chemical Engineering `[Autumn'16]`
+- Computational Methods in Chemical Engineering
-- Artificial Intelligence in Process Engineering `[Autumn'16]`
+- Artificial Intelligence in Process Engineering
-- Advanced Process Control `[Spring'16]`
+- Advanced Process Control
+- State Estimation
-- Optimization `[Spring'16]`
+- Optimization
-- Introduction to Network Analysis `[Spring'18]`
+- Introduction to Network Analysis

 ## About Blog
-I always used to think that it must be cool to have a website of your own.
-So, finally, I have tried my best to make one.
-Once I attended a talk by [Prof. T. DebRoy](https://www.matse.psu.edu/directory/tarasankar-debroy) about the *importance of peer-reviewed articles* in Dec’19.
-He mentioned that being a researcher, it is very much required that one should have a habit of reading and writing articles.
-Well, I try my best to read, but writing peer-reviewed articles, although done once in a while, is still an exhausting process.
-So, here, I created this [blog](/blog/) to write about my observations of some research related concepts I come by.
-Nonetheless, I would also try to write about social and other interesting kinds of stuff.
-Since I am a beginner to all these website-blog things, I would very much appreciate getting any constructive feedback on my posts. **Thank you**.
+Made out of curiosity.

 ## About the website logo
 The website logo is motivated from the concept of an [ambigram](https://en.wikipedia.org/wiki/Ambigram).
 My idea for creating this logo was to read as `OM` (refers to [ॐ](https://en.wikipedia.org/wiki/Om)) in one orientation and read as `विद्या` ([Vidya](https://en.wikipedia.org/wiki/Vidya_(philosophy)) in sanskrit means true knowledge) after rotating it by 180 deg.
 Here is the crude effort I made.